 If you’re in your 20s, now is the ideal time to start saving for retirement.
 You have plenty of years ahead of you in the workforce, which means compound interest has time to work wonders for your retirement fund.
 If you make sure you start off on the right foot, you’ll be poised to reap big rewards later on.

 - Take full advantage of an employer match: If your employer offers matching funds on their sponsored retirement plan, put at least that much aside.
-Even if the plan offered isn’t the best, the additional funds you get through the match should more than make up for it.
+Even if the plan offered isn’t the best, the additional funds you get through the match is great.
 It’s free money…take it!
 Keep increasing the percentage that you contribute each year.
 As your salary goes up, so should your retirement contribution.
-You’ll never miss money that never hits your checking account, so plan on setting aside the additional funds that come your way right away, before you have a chance to miss it.
+You’ll never miss money that never hits your checking account, so plan on setting aside the additional funds that come your way right away before you have a chance to miss it.

 - Get your finances in order: When you’re in your 20s, you might be finishing school and getting that first big job.
 Although your peers might be spending everything that they’re making (and more), resist the urge to keep up.
 Instead, get (or stay) out of debt by learning to live within your means.
 That might mean forgoing something on your wish list, but in the long term it’s worth it.
 Once you rack-up a lot of debt, it can take years to pay it off.
 In some cases, you might even pay more in interest over the life of your balance than what your original balance was in the first place.
-So, it might be tempting to use credit but resist unless totally necessary.
 Consider whether the item on your wish list is worth paying for again, and again…and maybe again over the next several years while you pay-down your balance.
 Once you’re out of debt, continue to charge small amounts that you can pay off fully each month.
 That will help you build good credit that will help you obtain lower rates when you’re in the market for a car or a house.
-Finally, set a budget for yourself, stick to it, and include a plan for a liquid savings account so you have cash set aside for an emergency.
-Visit our ‘Start a Budget’ page for tips.

 In Your 30s and 40s